gabest11/lexx-ivtc/README.md

     40063,40089 cccpccpccccpcpcccpccccpcccp

 Ignore and pray that TDecimate will sort it out.

+Sometimes it is worth turning p into c and blending the fields.